kevinvandenbreemen/SwiftCodeHelper/README.md

 For this project I'm using an off-the-shelf AST implementation written in Swift.
 More details on how to use this can be found at

 https://github.com/yanagiba/swift-ast

+# Architecture
+Please read the [Architecture](Docs/Architecture.md) documentation elsewhere in this repository.